LandLocked is currently closed for submissions. Please check back in August when we reopen.

 We love being challenged and surprised, both in content and in form.
 We are looking for pieces that push us to see through a particular lens and experience otherwise underrepresented perspectives.
 We are especially drawn to pieces that challenge the boundaries of the genre, incorporate fictional and poetic elements, and make us question how “creative” nonfiction can be.
+We want to see rich, immersive, and personal narratives; in other words, we are not looking for essays (unless it’s a lyrical essay).
 As far as length, we prefer under 6,000 words.

 We want images that compel us to action, art that makes the page feel alive.
 We’re interested in all different mediums and encourage experimental pieces.
 Please make all image submissions .jpg and as high-quality as possible.
 Submitted art may have previously been recognized for an award, but should not be previously published.
 Please only send one packet at a time and wait for our response before submitting again.